Capacitive sensing: Comparison with other touchscreen technologies

-Capacitive touchscreens are more responsive than resistive touchscreens (which react to any object since no capacitance is needed), but less accurate.
+Capacitive touchscreens are more responsive than resistive touchscreens (which react to any object since no capacitance is needed).
 However, projective capacitance improves a touchscreen's accuracy as it forms a triangulated grid around the point of touch.

-A standard stylus cannot be used for capacitive sensing, but special capacitive styluses, which are conductive, exist for the purpose.
+A standard stylus cannot be used for capacitive sensing, but special capacitive styli, which are conductive, exist for the purpose.
+These special styli used to be more expensive to purchase, but the cost of this technology has fallen greatly and capacitive styli are now widely available for a nominal charge, and are sometimes given away for free with mobile accessories.
+They consist of an electrically conductive shaft with a soft conductive rubber tip, thereby resistively connecting the fingers to the tip of the stylus.
 One can even make a capacitive stylus by wrapping conductive material, such as anti-static conductive film, around a standard stylus or by rolling the film into a tube.

-Until recently, capacitive touchscreens were more expensive to manufacture than resistive touchscreens.
-Not any more (see touchscreen#Construction).
-Some cannot be used with gloves and can fail to sense correctly with even a small amount of water on the screen.
+Some capacitative touchscreens cannot be used with gloves and can fail to sense correctly with even a small amount of water on the screen.

+The capacitive touchscreens used to be more expensive to manufacture than resistive touchscreens.

 Mutual capacitive sensors can provide a two-dimensional image of the changes in the electric field.
 Using this image, a range of applications have been proposed.
 Authenticating users, estimating the orientation of fingers touching the screen and differentiating between fingers and palms become possible.
 While capacitive sensors are used for the touchscreens of most smartphones, the capacitive image is typically not exposed to the application layer.

 Power supplies with a high level of electronic noise can reduce accuracy.